 The following example demonstrates the primary disadvantage of specific limits.
 Suppose you had elected to insure your property with four specific limits:

-- Building at 2500 Main St.: $1 million
+- Building at 2500 Main St.: $2 million

-- Building at 4500 Broadway Ave.: $1.5 million
+- Building at 4500 Broad St.: $1.5 million

-- BPP at 4500 Broadway Ave.: $700,000
+- BPP at 4500 Broad St.: $800,000

 Cost, Coinsurance, and Deductibles

-There are other things to consider with regard to a blanket limit.
-First, property insurance that includes a blanket limit is a bit more expensive than coverage based on specific limits.
+There are some additional things to consider when choosing property limits.
+First, property coverage that includes a blanket limit costs a bit more than the same coverage with a specific limit.
 Secondly, most insurers will offer a blanket limit only if you insure your property for at least 90% of its value.
-If your building has a $1 million replacement cost, you must insure it for at least $900,000 to obtain a policy with a blanket limit.
+This means that if your building has a $2 million replacement cost, you must insure it for at least $1.8 million to obtain a policy with a blanket limit.